tdmnco/model-js/README.md

 Model.js is a simple model layer for web applications.
 It supports a dynamic model definition scheme based on JSON properties.

-It is used internally here at Tidemann&Co for all our web applications that require a model layer in JavaScript.
+It is used internally at Tidemann&Co for all our web applications that require a model layer in JavaScript.

 ## Installation